-Energy Australia, Rule Change Proposal: Incidental transmission services undertaken by DNSPs, 21 March 2007, pp.19-21.
+20 Energy Australia, Rule Change Proposal: Incidental transmission services undertaken by DNSPs, 21 March 2007, pp.19-21.

-EnergyAustralia, Rule Change Proposal: Incidental transmission services undertaken by DNSPs, 21 March 2007, pp.16-17.
+21 Energy Australia, Rule Change Proposal: Incidental transmission services undertaken by DNSPs, 21 March 2007, pp.16-17.

-DFAs.
-In this context, the Commission notes that the draft Rule substitutes the regulated remuneration in respect of DFAs under Part C of chapter 6A (applicable to prescribed transmission services) with the regulated remuneration under Part C of chapter 6 (applicable to distribution standard control services).
-One of the key differences between the chapter 6 and 6A arrangements is that regulation under chapter 6 limits a DNSP's remuneration by capping prices for distribution services, whereas chapter 6A caps a TNSP's regulated revenues.
+Nevertheless, to ensure that the proposed Rule change does not remove appropriate regulatory duplication, it is necessary for the Commission to consider if there are any drawbacks from the application of distribution regulation to services provided by DFAs.
+In this context, the Commission notes that the Rule substitutes the regulated remuneration in respect of DFAs under Part C of chapter 6A (applicable to prescribed transmission services) with the regulated remuneration under Part C of chapter 6 (applicable to distribution standard control services).
+One of the key differences between the chapter 6 and 6A arrangements is that regulation under chapter 6 limits a DNSP's remuneration by capping prices for distribution services, whereas chapter 6A caps a TNSP's regulated revenue.
 This means that, to the extent a TNSP over- or under-recovers its allowed revenue in a given year, that is to be reflected in its allowed revenue (and prices) in the following year.
 The result is a slightly different risk-reward trade-off for TNSPs compared with DNSPs - DNSPs tend to face slightly higher risks of not recovering their allowed revenues over a regulatory control period, but also tend to receive a slightly higher regulated rate of return on their RAB in compensation.